sainivarsha97/spacy-Tutorial/README.md

 #Installation

 1.Download it from :- https://pypi.org/project/spacy/
-use the following command for unzipping it :- python setup.py install
+use the following command for unzipping it :-
+python setup.py install

-2. For Linux user
+2.For Linux user

 a. sudo pip install spacy
 b. sudo python -m spacy download en